KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 <hr>

+### 44) Request full Wikidata items directly from the Qnumber (in HTML, JSON, JSON-LD, RDF, NT, TTL or N3 and PHP)
-44) An alternative way is to **request full Wikidata items directly from the Qnumber** via a [Special:EntityData](https://www.mediawiki.org/wiki/Wikibase/EntityData) URL.
+An alternative way is to **request full Wikidata items directly from the Qnumber** via a [Special:EntityData](https://www.mediawiki.org/wiki/Wikibase/EntityData) URL.
 The ouput can be obtained in no fewer than **seven different formats**:

  - Get all information from the [Haags liederenhandschrift](https://www.wikidata.org/wiki/Q16641064) (Q16641064, *The Hague song manuscript*) as HTML: [https://www.wikidata.org/wiki/Special:EntityData/Q16641064](https://www.wikidata.org/wiki/Special:EntityData/Q16641064).
 This uses [content negotiation](https://en.wikipedia.org/wiki/content_negotiation) to return HTML in your browser.
  - If you don't want to depend on content negotiation (e.g. view non-HTML content in a web browser), you can actively request alternative formats by appendig a *format suffix* to the URL, eg. to retrieve JSON: [https://www.wikidata.org/wiki/Special:EntityData/Q16641064.json](https://www.wikidata.org/wiki/Special:EntityData/Q16641064.json).